• Critics Polls

 “Bunker” stars Penelope Cruz, Javier Bardem, Paul Dano, Stephen Graham, and Patrick Schwarzenegger.

-Zeller crafted this English-language film specifically with Cruz and Bardem in mind—who have themselves been married for nearly 17 years.
+Zeller crafted this film, which is 80% in Spanish language, specifically with Cruz and Bardem in mind—who have themselves been married for nearly 17 years.
 Speaking about the project, Zeller says he was inspired by the couple’s real-life marriage and exceptional talent, aiming to explore the complexities of a relationship while blending emotional authenticity with a “blurring of reality and fiction.”

 Zeller’s feature debut, “The Father,” was an acclaimed and Oscar-winning film (98% on RT).
 Many believe he struck out with his sophomore effort, 2022’s critically maligned “The Son,” starring Hugh Jackman and Vanessa Kirby (29% on RT).